Charles-Garza/UTSA_auto_room_reservations/README.md

 4. Step 4:

-    After you have installed all the dependencies, you must edit the auto.py file to refernce the chromedriver path to the location of your chromedriver file.
+    After you have installed all the dependencies, you must edit the auto.py file to reference the chromedriver path to the location of your chromedriver file.

+5. Step 5:

+    Create your secrets.py file formatted like this:
+    ```
+    username = "abc123"
+    password = "password"
+    phonenumber = "1234567890"
+    ```
+    The phone number variable needs to be declared, but is optional for if you want mobile notificaitons.

+    If you do not want mobile notifications, then declare your secrets.py file like so:
+    ```
+    username = "abc123"
+    password = "password"
+    phonenumber = ""

+    ```

 **Now to execute the program run the command**: `python auto.py`